Back to all posts

 Fixing the Flaky Test

 How a test is fixed greatly depends on the root cause.
-In the research paper An Empirical Analysis of Flaky Tests, one of the most cited papers on flaky test research, found that the most common causes of flaky tests are: Async Wait (45%), Concurrency (20%), and Test Order Dependency (12%).
-They found that these top causes were fixed by:
+An Empirical Analysis of Flaky Tests found that the most common causes of flaky tests are Async Wait (45%), Concurrency (20%), and Test Order Dependency (12%).

-• Async Wait: 54% are fixed using waitFor, often removing flakiness completely.
+• Async Wait: 54% are fixed by awaiting a response instead of static timeouts, often removing flakiness completely.

-• Concurrency: Fixed using various methods such as adding locks (31%) and making code deterministic (25%).
+• Concurrency: 31% are fixed using various methods such as adding locks, and 25% are fixed by making code deterministic.

 • Test Order Dependency: 74% are fixed by cleaning the shared state between test runs.

-This paper mostly studied Apache Java projects which commonly use concurrency, so the focus on ordering and async bugs makes sense.
-The specific causes will vary greatly based on the language, platform, and type of algorithms your own codebase uses.
+This paper mostly studied Apache Java projects, which commonly use concurrency, so the focus on ordering and async bugs makes sense.
+Specific causes vary greatly based on the language, platform, and type of algorithms your codebase uses.

 Here are some common solutions I’ve found to be helpful.